-Natural and Modified Habitat 4.1.1
+4.1.1 Natural and Modified Habitat

-Based on the habitat mapping and baseline biodiversity surveys undertaken for the ESIA, the distribution of natural and modified habitat has been determined for the onshore AoI.
+Based on the habitat mapping and baseline biodiversity surveys undertaken for the ESIA, and updated by the Project ECoW during construction, the distribution of natural and modified habitat has been determined for the onshore AoI.
 The majority of the onshore pipeline route lies within natural habitat.
 This habitat is comprised of:

 - mudflats and sandflats;

 - salt meadows and salt marshes;

-- littoral and halophytic vegetation
+- sand dunes;

 - reed beds; and

 - ruderal associations and bushes.